CIRALabs/iot-safe-middleware/README.md

-# For Golang, you need version 1.14 at least (apt get install golang will install 1.13),
+# For Golang, you need version 1.14 at least ("apt get install golang" on Ubuntu will install 1.13),
 # so go to https://golang.org/doc/install and download
 # the Go.
 Follow the instructions on the website afterwards.
 For instance, on Ubuntu, use this:
 wget https://golang.org/dl/go1.15.2.linux-amd64.tar.gz